thrackle-io/rules-engine/docs/src/src/token/ProtocolERC20Handler.sol/contract.ProtocolERC20Handler.md

 ### removeFee

-*This function adds a fee to the token*
+*This function removes a fee to the token*

 ```solidity